Committee on Life Long Christian Formation

 You’ll find lots of resources here to assist you in educational initiatives for every age in your parish.
 You’ll find resources for learning on your own.
 And you’ll see seminars and workshops offered through the Ministry Institute, where you can join others interested in similar topics.

 Would you like to know more?
-Contact The Rev. Barbara Briggs, and he’ll be able to assist you with just about any question in the area of Christian formation.
+Contact The Rev. Joanna Hollis, and she’ll be able to assist you with just about any question in the area of Christian formation.

 To create and support educational, spiritual, and vocational programs throughout the diocese for children, youth, and lay adults and clergy in order to equip the people of God for ministry.

 The committee also represents the Diocese of New Jersey in the Province II Christian Education Network.

 Located on the third floor of Diocesan House at 808 West State Street, Trenton, you’ll find resources that include curriculum for children, youth, and adults, as well as books and pamphlets for all aspects of parish ministry.

 You can browse the materials during office hours at Diocesan House.
 If you’re a clergy person or a parishioner in the diocese, you may borrow material for a period of thirty days.

 We’ve made available the inventory of our library online, so you can search right from your desk and see if we have what you need.
 Type in the resource you are looking for and see if it’s among our collection.
 If you want to browse the entire collection, you can type * (an asterisk) in a search field to get a list of all the items in the library.
 Click here to search the Resource Library online.